It’s 2022 and the stock market is continuing its eye-popping ups and downs.

 So let’s dive in!

 If you’re a student or just starting out in your career, don’t be alarmed if you end up with a negative net worth when you do the math above.
-After all, it’s pretty typical to have student loans, low paying jobs and very little assets at this age.
+After all, it’s pretty typical to have student loan debt, low-paying jobs, some credit card debt, and very little assets at this age.
 In fact, our net worth was negative well into our late 20s as a result of the debt accumulated from high tuition and living costs during our Master’s program.

-Use your 20s to start building your net worth.
-It’s important to understand how to build credit, how to start budgeting and how to pay off debt before worrying about net worth.
+Use your 20s to start building your total worth.
+It’s important to understand how to build credit, how to start budgeting, how to pay off debt, and set-up online side hustles as an additional income stream before worrying about net worth.
 We started in our 20s and still managed to build a joint net worth of $2M in just under a decade.
 The earlier you start saving and investing, the higher your net worth in later years.

 This is also a good time to mention that if you’re debating getting a college degree, the average net worth of Americans with a degree is $1.5 Million.
 The median is $300,000.
 The equivalent median with a high school diploma is only $74,000.